 So, what gives?

-And when they get home they often have nothing left to give and you’re left to deal with the fallout resulting from the exhaustion and overwhelm.
+And when they get home, they often have nothing left to give, and you’re left to deal with the fallout resulting from the exhaustion and overwhelm.

-So… How can I help with the after school slump?
+So… How can I help with the after-school slump?

 Mindfulness helps… for you and your child!

 5. Consider your parent presence.
-No judgement here!
+No judgment here!
 But something to consider: how regulated are you after school?
-As the parent, your own presence sets the tone for your children.
-Notice what works (and what doesn’t work for you!) and problem solve from there.
+As the parent, your presence sets the tone for your children.
+Notice what works (and what doesn’t work for you!) and problem-solve from there.
 Does the stress of the school pickup line put you in a bad mood?
 Maybe find a funny podcast that you enjoy, which you can listen to when you are waiting.
 Are you always arguing with your child about what snacks they can/cannot have?
 Try a snack basket filled with “approved” snacks, and let each child choose from those options.